SoftUni-Internal/interactive-content/EN/04-Object-Composition/05-Homework.md

 [task-description]
 # Description

-Write a program that receives a worker object as a parameter and modifies its properties.
+Create a program that receives a worker object as a parameter and modifies its properties.

 Workers have the following structure: